 The Language Gallery has regular health and safety checks.
 Each campus has designated Welfare Officers that can help with any specific questions.

 Students will be with a responsible member of staff for all optional extra activities.
-External activities are normally led by an independent tour guide.
+External activities are normally accompanied.
 All trips are organised by The Language Gallery are carefully planned to ensure that they are both safe, risk assessed and enjoyable.

 The Language Gallery has a clear code of conduct which is read and signed by all all students on their first day.